goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

   implementation.
 Replace the sample implementation with your application.

-- ``src/mynamespace/main/configure.zcml`` -- You can customize this
+- ``src/mynamespace/main/configure.zcml`` -- User can customize this
   ZCML which is included from application.zcml

 - ``src/mynamespace/main/debug.py`` -- The debug application object.